National Mosquito Control and Awareness Week is a Reminder to Californians

 To minimize exposure to mosquito bites and WNV, practice the “3 Ds:”

-1. DEET – Apply insect repellent containing DEET, picaradin, oil of lemon eucalyptus, or IR3535 according to label instructions.
+1. DEET – Apply insect repellent containing DEET, picaradin, oil of lemon eucalyptus (or PMD), or IR3535 according to label instructions.
 Repellents keep mosquitoes from biting.
 DEET can be used safely on infants and children 2 months of age and older.

 2. DAWN AND DUSK – Mosquitoes capable of transmitting WNV are most active in the early morning and evening, so it important to wear protective clothing and repellent if you are outside during these times.
 Make sure that your doors and windows have tight-fitting screens to keep out mosquitoes.
 Repair or replace screens with tears or holes.